Scattering of coherent pulses on a two-level system - single-photon generation: Two transmission lines

 How small these parameters can be in practice depends on the specific physical realization.
 In our example of a transmon coupled to a waveguide, the limited anharmonicity of the transmon sets a limit on the pulse width.
 The results, however, depend on $T$, which is the pulse width in units of relaxation time (inverse coupling).
 One can thus improve the results by decreasing the coupling to the output line, but this results in a long output photon, which may not always be desirable in applications.
 Essentially, there is a trade-off between how short we want the output photon to be and how deterministic the single-photon source is.
 For a typical anharmonicity of $500$ MHz we could, as an example, obtain $P_1=97\%$ and $P_2=0.6\%$ using a coupling of $4$ MHz.

 Finally, in the regime where a deterministic single-photon source is realistic, we can also use a modification of the setup to create a source of single-photon path entangled states.
-Replacing the semi-infinite strongly coupled output line with an infinite transmission line, the photon will leak out symetrically in both directions.
-Denoting the zero- and one-photon states in the left (right) direction by $|0\rangle_L$ and $|1\rangle_L$ ($|0\rangle_R$ and $|1\rangle_R$), this would produce the state \be \frac{1}{\sqrt{2}}\lr |0\rangle_L|1\rangle_R+|1\rangle_L|0\rangle_R\rr. \ee This is an entangled state that could be used to carry out a Bell test for microwave photons \cite{morin13}.
+Replacing the semi-infinite strongly coupled output line with an infinite transmission line, the photon will leak out symmetrically in both directions.
+Denoting the zero- and one-photon states in the left (right) direction by $|0\rangle_L$ and $|1\rangle_L$ ($|0\rangle_R$ and $|1\rangle_R$), this would produce the state \be |\psi\rangle=\frac{1}{\sqrt{2}}\lr |0\rangle_L|1\rangle_R+|1\rangle_L|0\rangle_R\rr. \ee This is an entangled state that could be used to carry out a Bell test for microwave photons \cite{morin13}.
+In principle, the setup with a single transmission line could also be used to generate the state in equation (\ref{entangled}).
+However, in this case, one of the output ports would contain also the large transmitted part of the input pulse.
+Although separated in time from the entangled state, this limits the usefulness of the setup.